 Coming back to this year’s IWD theme, Balance for Better, we must avoid thinking of gender equality as a balance between women and men, but consider how we can reduce inequalities and power imbalances between people of all identities – those who are cisgender, transgender, and who identify beyond binaries.

 Another organisation going beyond the obvious in their approach to gender is ARTICLE 19.
 Their cross-cutting and intersectional gender strategy, the Mx Method, focuses on women, girls and LGBTQI persons as both beneficiaries and agents of change, and incorporates feminist thinking into the organisation’s core strategy and operations, to question norms and deconstruct power structures.

 The goal is “optimal inclusiveness” and ARTICLE 19 is working to reduce as many barriers to their activities and resources as possible.
 The Mx Method goes beyond the obvious barriers experienced by women and LGBTWI persons to explore more complex, lesser known or understood factors.
-The below image shows this approach in the context of women’s and LGBTQI persons’ ability to exercise freedom of expression and information.

 Gender is not considered in silo, but as an intersectional issue to be considered together with other forms of identity such as race, age, ability, nationality, ethnicity or religion.
 As such, the Mx Method leads to progress and positive outcomes not just in terms of gender, but for other forms of identity as well.